THIS DATE IN HISTORY: Feb. 21

 Hull is credited with his 499th goal at 9:26 of the second period when a shot caroms off his skate and goes past Giacomin.
-He joins Gordie Howe and Maurice Richard as the only 500-goal scorers in League history when he shoots past Giacomin from the left of the crease, earning a two-minute ovation from the packed house.
+He joins Gordie Howe and Maurice Richard as the only 500-goal scorers in League historyat 16:51 when his shot from the left of the crease goes past Giacomin.
+The packed house gives him a two-minute ovation.

 Video: Bobby Hull used slap shot to win three scoring titles

 1928: For the first time in NHL history, brothers oppose each other as coaches.
-Sprague Cleghorn serves as acting coach for the Boston Bruins with Art Ross ill, and Odie Cleghorn is behind the bench of the Pittsburgh Pirates.
-Boston has 54 shots on goal, and Hal Winkler makes 30 saves for the Bruins in a 2-0 victory.
+Sprague Cleghorn is acting coach for the Boston Bruins with Art Ross ill and Odie Cleghorn coaches the Pittsburgh Pirates.
+Fred Gordon and Harry Oliver score goals and Boston's Hal Winkler is perfect in a 2-0 victory.

 1970: Howe has an assist for the Detroit Red Wings to become the first player in NHL history to score 50 or more points in a season 21 times during his career.
 The milestone comes in a 7-5 win against the Toronto Maple Leafs at Maple Leaf Gardens.